 Disclaimer: this ON!
 Storie editorial is not meant to stop you from shopping beauty.
 And it’s not pro-Trump also.
 This editorial talks about the power of hate: in this case, towards Youtube/etc BeautyGuru’s pettiness.
 About refusing unachievable standards and the great sensation after a massive Fuck***.
 Morale of the story: don’t let them trick you.

 It’s a given fact, we all need a daily dose of distraction.
 Youtube (Twitter/Instagram, or any portal giving a voice to people), in these cases, it’s a window open to infinity.
-On infinity and on the frustration of finding us surrounded by opinions of complete imbeciles, in addition to those of people knowing what they’re talking about.
+On infinity and on the frustration of finding us surrounded by opinions of complete imbeciles, in addition to those knowing what they’re talking about.

 Anyway, how mostly girls know, it’s usually after half an hour of beauty and lifestyle videos (that is, in which order to put and take away masks and serums for a baby ass complexion, and how to organize your desk in order to become the best selling author of the 21st century) that one frequently feels more upset than entertained.
 One quickly sums up the contents and finds that the final message stands for “embrace your imperfections”, and “perfection doesn’t exist”; in other words, the most successful marketing slogan in history that tries to mask those devils selling us useless products as our most devoted wellness allies.